'Without Remorse' Has a Big Connection to Amazon's 'Jack Ryan' Show

 (This article contains only very light spoilers for “Tom Clancy’s Without Remorse” on Amazon Prime Video)

-In a lot of ways, Tom Clancy was ahead of his time with his many novels that took place within a shared universe — but the film adaptations were always one-off stories that never really added up to anything as a whole.
+In a lot of ways, Tom Clancy was ahead of his time with his many novels that took place within a shared universe — as opposed to just doing a bunch of more traditional sequel stories — but the film adaptations were always one-offs that never really added up to anything as a whole.
 But that could very well be changing now, as Amazon might be in the process of firing up a Clancyverse built to more modern standards, starting with the “Jack Ryan” series and now with “Without Remorse.”
 But there’s a big catch that we’ll discuss further down.

 Thus far it’s a two-pronged approach, first with “Jack Ryan” focusing on, well, John Krasinski’s Jack Ryan and now with “Without Remorse” introducing the man who will become John Clark — played in past films by Willem Defoe and Liev Schrieber, and now getting the Michael B. Jordan treatment.